| ‘When your blood pressure’s

 used to organize and quantify the world.
 Therefore it cannot be openly

+expressed.
 In our brave, new, formally organized world, all the things we say,

 tongue in cheek, that we really ought to do, are increasingly being laid